 The observation of extracellular calcifications in the tissue with accompanying hypointensities on ex vivo GRE MRI in the iAD cases may reflect artefacts due to prolonged formalin fixation.
-A previous study reported similar-appearing granular neuropil changes on H&E in tissue that was fixed for more than six years.39 These alterations were also present in non-AD control cases, further suggesting these are irrelevant to ARIA.
-Moreover, similar abnormalities were not found in tissue from the same iAD cases embedded in paraffin after weeks of fixation.
-Importantly, Von Kossa staining of these samples embedded within weeks of fixation did demonstrate intracellular calcium deposits in the cortex in one of the iAD cases with the most severe ARIA-H on ex vivo MRI (case #7).
+A previous study reported similar-appearing granular neuropil changes on H&E in tissue that was fixed for more than six years.39 These alterations were also present in non-AD control cases, further suggesting these are irrelevant to ARIA-H. Moreover, similar abnormalities were not found in tissue from the same iAD cases embedded in paraffin after weeks of fixation.
+Importantly, Von Kossa staining of these samples embedded within weeks of fixation did demonstrate intracellular calcium deposits in the cortex in one of the most severely affected iAD cases (case #7).
 The adjacent iron stained section was also positive, but the signal was notably less strong than the iron stained sections in the tissue of the same case after years of fixation.
 One explanation for this apparent mismatch may be that formalin fixation augments endogenous intracellular iron and calcium depositions.
 However, reports in the literature that have examined the effect of formalin fixation on the concentration of minerals, including iron, either suggest no effect38, or significantly lower iron levels in formalin fixed compared to fresh tissue.33 Alternatively, the absence of in vivo or ex vivo MRI to guide sampling in previous studies may explain why these tissue alterations had not been observed before in this dataset and further underlines the importance of ex vivo MRI to bridge the gap between observations made during life and neuropathology.
 It is unclear why similar amounts of extracellular calcifications were not found in the cAD cases that were matched for years of fixation and stored under similar conditions as the iAD cases.
 We therefore cannot completely rule out the possibility that some of the white matter rarefaction in iAD cases reflects old edema in the setting of ARIA-E.

-This study has several additional limitations.
-First, in vivo MRI scans were not available for the iAD cases, which is a major limitation.
-As such, we were not able to verify whether the abnormalities on ex vivo MRI indeed corresponded to ARIA-H detected during life.
-Of note, similar hypointense signals on ex vivo MRI have been observed in post-mortem cases with early-onset AD7 and were observed in our current study in one non-AD control case.
-Moreover, another ex vivo MRI study in CAA patients identified similar hypointense stripes in the cortex, in these cases reflecting severe ferrugination in the form of iron and calcium depositions in cortical blood vessels.8 Taken together, the signal abnormalities on ex vivo MRI in iAD cases appear not to be specific for ARIA-H, although the underlying neuropathology in these areas (including increased leptomeningeal CAA severity and vascular remodeling) was suggestive of ARIA-H. Second, because of the small number of cases that were available, we considered individual tissue blocks as independent samples.
+Besides the abovementioned caveats, this study has several additional limitations.
+First, because of the small number of cases that were available, we considered individual tissue blocks as independent samples.
 This can be considered a limitation given the unequal distribution of samples across cases.
-Third, only occipital brain slabs were included in this study and it remains unclear whether similar alterations occur in other parts of the brain in which CAA is generally less severe.
+Second, only occipital brain slices were included in this study and it remains unclear whether similar alterations occur in other parts of the brain in which CAA is generally less severe.
+Third, because of the lack of established rating criteria for ARIA-H on ex vivo MRI, an initial unblinded screen was performed prior to blinded assessment by the same rater.
+Given the small sample size, this may have resulted in unintentional bias.
+Furthermore, rating ex vivo MRI scans remains challenging due to distortions (e.g. air trapped between stacked slices), which was reflected by a moderate inter-rater agreement.
+Of note, all neuropathological examinations were performed in areas where both raters agreed on the presence or absence of siderosis on ex vivo MRI locally.
 Fourth, since we did not have access to autopsy samples of patients who underwent passive immunotherapy during life, our findings may not be generalizable to anti-Aβ antibody treatments and ongoing studies that rely on passive immunotherapy.

 Conclusions